Sales Enablement

 This again demonstrates that marketing teams need to place importance on the accurate qualification of the leads they generate.

 Again, this talks to marketing and sales teams working together.
-The starting point of which is understanding how the marketing team generated leads (See solution 4).
+The starting point of this is understanding how the marketing team generated leads (See solution 4).

 Final thoughts